CedricCabessa/riirview/README.md

 `rule="org"` each comma-separated `param` can be optionally prefixed by a `!`

 For each param,
-  If no `!` is present the rule matches if the notification organization matches the param If `!`is present the rule matches if the notification organization doesn't match the param
+  If no `!` is present the rule matches if the notification organization matches the param.

+  If `!`is present the rule matches if the notification organization doesn't match the param.

 Eg: if you are flooded by corporate notifications related to the `cogip` orga, `params="!cogip"` will boost all non-work related notifications.
 Or you can pay attention to all PR from the whole rust